Jonathan Agnew: Background and early years

+From the age of eight, Agnew boarded at Taverham Hall School near Norwich.
+His first cricket coach was Eileen Ryder and, according to Agnew, after "a couple of years" a professional arrived at the school: Ken Taylor, a former batsman for Yorkshire who had played three Tests for England in the late 1950s and early 1960s.
+In 1971, aged 11, Agnew attended the Gillete Cup Final, and was inspired by Peter Lever, a fast bowler: "I saw a fast bowler running in from the Nursery End.
+I'd never seen anything like it.
+I turned to my dad and said: "That's who I want to be."
+It was Peter Lever.
+There was something about the way he bowled.
+The energy, the run-up.
+It lit a spark under me and, from that moment on, I was Peter Lever.
+My dad wanted me to be an off-spinner, like him, but there was no chance after I'd seen Peter bowl.
+I copied his action and he was everywhere in my life as I grew up."

 Agnew attended Uppingham School for his secondary education, and left in 1978 with nine O-levels and two A-levels in German and English.
 From the age of 16 he developed his skills as a right-arm fast bowler out of school hours at Alf Gover's cricket school whilst at Surrey County Cricket Club.
 That summer, he saw fast bowler Michael Holding take 14 wickets in the 1976 Oval Test match, a performance of pace bowling referred to as "devastating" by cricket writer Norman Preston, which made a lasting impression on Agnew.
 More than 30 years later he wrote of his bowling during his schooldays:

 "For an eighteen-year-old bowler I was unusually fast, and enjoyed terrorising our opponents, be they schoolboys (8 wickets for 2 runs and 7 for 11 stick in the memory) or, better still, the teachers in the annual staff match.
 This, I gather, used to be a friendly affair until I turned up, and I relished the chance to settle a few scores on behalf of my friends – for whom I was the equivalent of a hired assassin – as well as for myself."